Safety-Aware Preference-Based Learning for Safety-Critical Control: Proof of Theorem

 for all $\mb{x}\in\R^n$ and some $a,b\in\R_{\geq 0}$ satisfying $a\geq\underline{a}$ and $b\geq\underline{b}$, then there exists a controller $\mb{k}:\R^n\to\R^m$ such that \eqref{eq:closed_loop_full} is ISSf with respect to $\mathcal{C}$ with $\gamma(\delta) = -\alpha^{-1}(-\delta^2/(4\issfparam))$. \end{theorem}

-The proof of this theorem can be found in Appendix \ref{apdx:thm_proof}.
+The proof of this theorem can be found in the extended version of this paper \citep{extendedVersion}.
 As in \cite{gurriet2018towards}, \eqref{eq:tr_constraint} can be incorporated as a constraint into a safety filter on a locally Lipschitz continuous nominal controller $\mathbf{k}_\textrm{nom}:\R^n \to \R^m$.
 We call this filter the Tunable Robustified Optimization Program \eqref{eq:new_controller} with tunable parameters $\alpha, \issfparam, a,$ and $ b$.

 Here we use a linear class~$\K_{\infty}^{\rm e}$ function with coefficient $\alpha \in \R_{>0}$.
 If we wish to enforce multiple safety constraints, such as in obstacle avoidance with several obstacles, $\widehat{\bs{\rho}}_i$ can be used to indicate the measured parameters of the $i^{th}$ obstacle, with $N_{o} \in \mathbb{N}$ being the total number of obstacles.
 Enforcing this constraint for $N_o>1$ can be viewed as Boolean composition of safe sets \citep{glotfelter2018boolean}.
 Additionally, this safety filter is a Second-Order Cone Program (SOCP) \citep{boyd2004convex} for which an array of solvers exist including ECOS \citep{domahidi2013ecos}.